Skip to main content

 4. Power: P = Fv (or P = W/t)

-If you can’t recall these instantly, you’ll struggle in exams.
-These form the foundation for more complex problems.
+If you can’t recall these instantly, you’ll struggle.
+Full stop.
+These are the foundation for everything more complex.

 How to Use the Formula Booklet Effectively

-Having access to the formula booklet doesn’t mean you should rely on it for everything.
-Here’s how to use it strategically:
+Having access to the booklet doesn’t mean you should rely on it for everything.
+Here’s how to use it strategically — and yes, there is a strategy to this.

 1. Know Where Everything Is